Hi everyone, today I’m sharing how we made our DIY modern farmhouse dining table with the most basic tools.

 To secure the screws into the wood I pre-drilled the holes and used a counter sink drill bit to help counter sink the screws.
 I share more about the tools I used in the video.

 The screws should settle in nicely and be flush with the surface.

 Securing the legs to the table!

 To secure the legs to the table we used some 2.5″ screws.
 They were 1/4″ in thickness which made the legs super durable.

 We did plan on adding cross beams between the legs but, after securing the legs they were so durable we decided not to add the beams in the middle.
 If you’re concerned about the legs not holding up without the cross bars you can test try at least one screw on a sample piece of wood.
 We were pretty surprised by how strong they were.

 I also love how simple the table looked this way without the cross beams.

 That’s it!
-I hope you like this DIY table and it inspires you to make one of your own.
+I hope you liked our DIY modern farmhouse table and it inspires you to make one of your own.
 I’ll see you all next time.
 I’m hoping to start on the banquette setting next week 😀 Another DIY I can’t wait to share with you!
 Than I’ll share some updated photos of the table with the new seating.

 If you’re looking for the DIY dining table plans scroll up.